 - Students whose period of withdrawal is greater than two years must reapply to the School of Medicine through the Office of Admissions.

 - Students who have been dismissed shall not be offered readmission.

 - The School of Medicine reserves the right to impose any additional conditions upon a student seeking readmission after a withdrawal, and to refuse consideration based on the relevant time limit on matriculation to graduation (see paragraph one of this document).

-Reviewed and reaffirmed July 2020.
+Reviewed and reaffirmed July 2020 by UME Management Team.